Underspecified Human Decision Experiments Considered Harmful: Defining a Decision Problem

 \subsection{Example}

-To make these concepts concrete, imagine a study of AI-advised decisions in which people make recidivism decisions upon seeing features of a defendant.
-The state is whether the person will commit another crime, i.e., recidivate, within some duration after being released, which can take the value 0 for no or 1 for yes ($\mstate \in \{0, 1\}$).
-The action space presented to the agent is whether or not to release the defendant ($\action \in \{0, 1\}$).
+To make these concepts concrete, imagine a study of AI-advised decisions in which people make decisions about whether to book a flight upon seeing features of the flight $\data \in \dataspace$.
+The state is whether the flight will be delayed beyond some nominal number of minutes, which can take the value 0 for no or 1 for yes ($\mstate \in \{0, 1\}$).
+The action space presented to the agent is whether or not to book the flight ($\action \in \{0, 1\}$).

-The data-generating model is the joint distribution over the state (recidivate or not) and signals comprised of defendant feature values and AI prediction information.
-Assume that agents are presented with a signal in the form of a set of feature values describing a defendant (age, prior arrests, prior felonies, etc.) from which they must decide on an action.
-Imagine that the signal also includes the prediction from a model that agents are told was trained on a historical dataset of labeled examples, along with the probability that the model's prediction is correct.
-Agents can optionally use this information to inform their decision.
-Here, the joint distribution $\joint \in \distover{\signalspace \times \statespace}$ assigns a probability, for each possible value of $\mstate$ (\{0, 1\}), to each possible signal (a combination of feature values and model prediction with associated probability of correctness) used as a trial in the experiment.
+The data-generating model is the joint distribution over the state (delay or not) and signals comprised of flight feature values and AI prediction information.
+Assume that participants are presented with a set of feature values describing a flight (origin, destination, time, carrier, prior delays in last 30 days, etc.) from which they must decide on an action.
+Imagine that the signal also includes the prediction from a model that participants are told was trained on a historical dataset of labeled examples.

-If we did not show the agent any feature values at all (nor model predictions), we would expect them to make their choice based on their a priori sense of the probability that a randomly drawn defendant would recidivate.
-The prior distribution $\dist$ gives the probability that a defendant recidivates as defined by the data-generating model \textit{before} viewing the signal given on an particular trial.

-Experiment designs can vary in the amount of information they provide participants about $\joint$.
-What is critical is that a participant has \textit{some} opportunity to obtain information about $\joint$.
-For example, imagine a version of the recidivism study in which the agent is given only the feature values and model prediction, with no information to link these to the state (i.e., no probability that the model prediction is correct, and no feedback on the realized state after their decision).
-Consequently, they have no opportunity to learn about $\joint$, which is necessary to establish a normative decision.